creatyvtype/ui-exercise/README.md

 # ui-exercise

 This is the 10e UI exercise for front end candidates.
-It is meant to test your coding skills for front end development.

 The exercise has been created to provide you with a bootstrapped installation of many popular JS frameworks.
 Each installation has been prepped to give you